noakawa/ihomes_scraping/README.md

 * RADIUS

-Defines the distance (in meters) within which to return the number of restaurants around the given propertie.
+Defines the distance (in meters) within which to return the number of restaurants around the given property.

+* API

+The API url to access Google API for the number of restaurants feature

 ### Implementation private_info.py